 “Hey!
 Here is the other visitor,” announced the guard.

-She clearly tried to not be distracted as she punched in numbers on an old calculator and spoke without looking up.
-“The others are already upstairs.
-Just go up two floors, sweety, you can’t get lost.”
+She clearly tried not to be distracted as she punched in numbers on an old calculator and spoke without looking up.
+“The others are already upstairs with Bill.
+Just go up two floors, sweetie; you can’t get lost.”

 The guard gave Rosario an apologetic look.
 She thanked him for the help and found her way towards a circular staircase in the back.
-The steps were rather narrow and made of stone, and had a slightly concave shape, hinting they had been used for many years.
+The steps were rather narrow and made of stone, and had a slightly concave shape in the center, hinting they had been used for many years.

 “Hello?” she called, but heard no response.

-She stepped towards the closest door on her left and peeked inside: in front of her was a beautiful ballroom, rearranged with desks and rows of chairs so it could serve as a meeting place for the city council.
+Since there was still no sign of anyone else nearby, she pushed the door open and peeked inside: in front of her was a beautiful ballroom, which had been repurposed with desks and rows of chairs so it could serve as a meeting place for the city council.
 Large chandeliers hung from the ceiling, and a fireplace was at the opposite end.
-The windows on the sides had transparent glass panels except for the upper arches, which had stained renditions of animals, plants, and other symbols, including family crests from long ago.
+The windows on the sides had transparent glass panels except for the upper arches, which had colorful renditions of animals, plants, and other symbols, including family crests from long ago.
 She was still marveling at the details of the windows when the sound of a door creaking made her turn.

 Comments (4)